bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

         - **Limited Git Operations:** Operations that require a full history (e.g., some merging strategies, generating comprehensive logs) will not be possible.
         - **Branch Limitations:** If you have not cloned all branches (`--single-branch` option), switching between branches might not be possible without additional steps.
+        - **Inaccurate Version Information:** The version information retrieved through bokeh.__version__ might display incorrect data, such as a 'dev' label, when the repository is shallowly cloned.

     **Converting a Shallow Clone to a Full Clone**